hmrc/vat-service-guide/source/documentation/set-up.html.md

 ## Create an agent services account

-To access VAT (MTD), an agent must create an agent services account.
+To access VAT (MTD), an agent must create an [agent services account](https://www.gov.uk/guidance/get-an-hmrc-agent-services-account).
 This is a one-off process.

 <img src="figures/create-an-agent-services-account.svg" alt="Create an agent services account process diagram" style="width:520px;" />

 <a href="figures/create-an-agent-services-account.svg" target="blank">Open the create an agent services account process diagram in a new tab</a>.

-1. Agent signs in to Government Gateway account with existing agent credentials
+1. Agent signs in with existing Government Gateway agent user ID and password
 2. Agent identifies their business with its SA UTR or CTR and associated postcode
 3. Agent gives some further details and chooses a password
 4. HMRC creates a new Government Gateway account for the agent, and gives them their User ID